zamberform/ServiceFoundation/README.md

-# gin-mongo-nginx-redis
+# gin-mysql-vue-nginx-redis
-base for the project development
+base for the server project development, this is foundation